Manhattan Child Support Lawyer

 Understanding the Calculations

 Kansas’ child support guidelines calculate the basic amount of child support based on both parents’ adjusted gross incomes from the past 3 years.
-In the context of child support calculations, income is all earned and unearned income during a calendar year, including your:

 - Salary